 A person who is at least 14 years and nine months old may be issued a level 1 graduated licensing status if he or has satisfied conditions prescribed in the Code.
-A person issued a level 1 status may operate a motor vehicle only when accompanied either by a licensed parent or legal guardian or, with the parent's or guardian's permission, a licensed driver who is at least 21 years old.
 A person is restricted to operating with a level 1 status for a minimum of six months.
 Subsequently, a person may be issued a level 2 graduated licensing status if he or she has satisfied the conditions prescribed in the Code for level 2 status.
-As a rule, a level 2 operator may not operate between the hours of 10 p.m. and 5 a.m. or with more than one passenger who is younger than 21.
 A person issued level 2 status must remain at that level for at least six months.

-The six-month level 1 provisional period must be extended until the licensee completes 90 consecutive days without a moving violation, an accident in which a moving violation resulted, an accident, suspension, or provisional period violation, or until age 18, whichever occurs first.
-The six-month level 2 provisional period must be extended until the licensee completes 12 consecutive months without a moving violation, accident, suspension, or restricted period violation, or until age 18, whichever occurs first.
-The bill would delete these references to an accident (but would retain the references to an accident which a moving violation resulted).
+The six-month level 1 provisional period must be extended until the licensee completes 90 consecutive days without a moving violation, an accident in which a moving violation resulted, a suspension, or a provisional period violation, or until age 18, whichever occurs first.
+The six-month level 2 provisional period must be extended until the licensee completes 12 consecutive months without a moving violation, suspension, or restricted period violation, or until age 18, whichever occurs first.

-A person who is at least 17 years old may be issued a level 3 graduated licensing status if he or she has completed 12 consecutive months without a moving violation, an accident in which a moving violation resulted, an accident, suspension, or restricted period violation while the person was issued a level 2 status.
-The bill would delete the references to an accident (but would retain the reference to an accident in which a moving violation resulted).
+A person who is at least 17 years old may be issued a level 3 graduated licensing status if he or she has completed 12 consecutive months without a moving violation, an accident in which a moving violation resulted, suspension, or restricted period violation while the person was issued a level 2 status.